RiftValleySoftware/basalt/main/README.md

 These must all be specified together in order for location searches to work.
 This can be used in conjunction with the above string searches.

-Every resource type in the BAOBAB server can (but is not required to) have a location, denothed by a long/lat pair.
+Every resource type in the BAOBAB server can (but is not required to) have a location, denoted by a long/lat pair.
 If there is a location, it can be found, using this search.
+Resources without a long/lat pair will not be returned in location/radius searches.

 These should all be followed by floating point numbers. `search_radius` is the *radius* (not diameter) of a circle, with the location specified by the `search_longitude` and `search_latitude` query arguments, which are a long/lat location (in degrees).